The University of Trento promotes internships as an important opportunity to connect the university with the world of work.

 A guide to registration is available.
 To reiterate, registration by the host company generates a username and password reserved for the company contact who carried out the registration process.

-Companies which register are invited to read the platform Terms of use.
+Companies which register are invited to read the platform Terms of use (available for download).

 Signing the Agreement